 The Confucius Institute for Scotland's Schools is part of Scotland's National Centre for Languages which supports a wealth of language learning and diversity across Scotland's communities.
 As a nation, we are developing the language skills that equip us for life in a globally interdependent world, thus contributing to a fairer, smarter, more successful Scotland.
 We achieve this by promoting and supporting high quality language learning and fostering a climate that celebrates all languages.

-- to provide strategic leadership and direction to the Confucius Classroom Hubs in order to support high quality language learning and teaching experiences in line with Scotland's national priorities.
+- to provide strategic leadership, direction and professional learning for the Confucius Classroom Hubs.
+We do this to promote high quality language learning and teaching experiences in line with Scotland's national priorities.

 - to highlight and demonstrate the benefits of learning about Chinese language and culture as a means of developing intercultural competencies so that Mandarin is recognised widely as a key skill for life and work.